gumaerc-testorg/2.71-spring-2009/content/video_galleries/video-lectures.md

   website: 2-71-optics-spring-2009
 ---

 Video lectures are not available for sessions 10, 21 and 24.
 Sessions 10 and 21 were quizzes.
-Session 24 was student project presentations, videos of which can be found on the [Projects]({{< baseurl >}}/video_galleries/projects) page.
+Session 24 was student project presentations, videos of which can be found on the {{% resource_link 764fabe6-d2d5-ebc4-839b-60422b2be364 "Projects" %}} page.

 {{< video-gallery "ab2758d6-d3b4-6975-39af-7b14d114347c" >}}